-Read definitions of the roles of paralegals and legal assistants.
+Read about the roles of paralegals, legal secretaries and legal assistants.

 Legal Assistant vs. Paralegals

 The titles “legal assistant” and “paralegal” were once synonymous.
 In fact, the terms are defined as meaning the same thing in court rules, statutes, ethical opinions, bar association guidelines and similar documents.

 Both legal assistants and paralegals help attorneys conduct legal research, draft contracts and business agreements, conduct investigations, and prepare for trial.
 In private law offices, a paralegal’s work is charged to the client just as a lawyer’s time would be.
 But in paralegal vs. legal assistant, are there any real differences?